denoland/std/domains/reasoning/domain-rules.md

   **Example**:

-  - **Precise**: "An **Interface File** is a collaboratively maintained document between two 'gold' sets that reconciles shared concepts, possibly with AI assistance."
+  - **Precise**: "An **Interface File** is a collaboratively maintained document between two 'domain' sets that reconciles shared concepts, possibly with AI assistance."

 ## 7. Avoid Circular References